AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/50-tiling.md

 \label{sec:tiling}

+\defineTerm{Maximal Simplex}{A simplex with the maximum number of simplex-chains under $O(c)$ constraints}

 Tiling is a method which allows UT to scale with order $O(n)$.
 When UT simplexes are tiled, we call the result a *simplex-tiling*.

-Maximal Simplex: a simplex with the maximum number of simplex-chains under $O(c)$ constraints.
+\defineTerm{Simplex Tile}{A quadrifurcated maximal simplex}

+\todo{terms and edit / refactor this section}

-A tile is a quadrifurcated maximal simplex.
+A quadrifurcated maximal simplex.
 That is: it is a simplex that deliberately reserves only $\nicefrac{1}{4}$ of its otherwise maximum capacity for internal reflections.
 By definition, the maximum capacity of a tile is $\nicefrac{1}{4}$ the maximum capacity of an equivalent maximal simplex.
 Why quadrifurcate capacity like this?
 In a maximal simplex, all reflections are between simplex-chains within that simplex, i.e., all reflections are internal.
 However, by reserving $\nicefrac{3}{4}$ of a simplex's maximum capacity, that simplex (which thus becomes the root tile) can reflect all simplex-chains in 3 adjacent 'children' tiles.
 Those adjacent tiles do not reflect their siblings, though; initially, their only external reflections are with simplex-chains in the parent tile.
 Each child tile, at this stage, has only reserved 50% of the capacity of an equivalent maximal simplex -- 25% for externally reflecting its parent's simplex-chains, and 25% for internally reflecting its own simplex-chains.
 Thus, each tile is able to reflect all simplex-chains of the parent tile *and* two additional children tiles.
 Children tiles can be instantiated in an ad-hoc basis, i.e., as a simplex-tiling (or an individual tile) approaches maximum capacity.

+\defineTerm{Simplex Tiling}{}

 \todo{
     from forum: \\